Sophia-Cristina/My-Noob-Headers/README.md

 However, these are headers to make simpler (or at least simpler to me) or in my style (OOP that loves classes).
 It also contains algorithms to avoid making chore, for example, a class that creates a SDL window (with ifdef to change between SDL2 or 3) or to play audio in a simple way with SDL.
 The headers i was using for making my colourful plots for CImg are all here now.

 !
 ATTENTION: SDL is migratting to SDL3, i have never messed with SDL3, i just added some ifdef for it, but not sure if the code is working.
 I just changed the code so i could stop receiving compiler errors, lol...
 But i have not tested.
 Define "USE_SDL2" to avoid errors.

 ####### ysxMath #######
 * GEO

 Headers related to Geometry.
 The header names are intuitive.

 * * ysxGEO.h: Include all other headers to avoid such chore.
 You should include this header, since the geometry headers are dependent of the trigonometric functions inside this header.
 It also comes with a glossary so you can understand my naming convention.

 * Physics
 * * ysxPhys.h: Header related to physics...
 And I suck at physics, so, don't joke me for being noob at it.
-Also, this headre is one of the first headers i made.
+Also, this header is one of the first headers i made.
 It is filled with nasty noobness and it is a pain to even watch it.
 You may extract good stuffs from it, like, acoustic waves, and the force class.

 * ysxArith.: For arithmetic.
 Note, Fraction class is W.I.P.
 * ysxCalc.h: Header to things related to calculus or alike.